Flute Vs Clarinet: Sound Production, Tone Quality, Range, And More

 4th C7 B7

 As you can see, the flute covers a wide range of octaves, allowing flutists to explore different musical possibilities.
-Whether playing a soaring melody or a fast-paced technical passage, the flute’s range and pitch capabilities offer endless opportunities for expression.
+Whether playing a soaring melody or a fast-paced technical passage, the flute’s and pitch capabilities offer endless opportunities for expression.

 Clarinet Range and Pitch